Easy Miso Soup with Veggies & Tofu

 Traditional miso soup is made with dashi, a Japanese soup stock that is usually made by steeping kombu (edible kelp) with dried bonito flakes (dried fermented fish).
 You can make vegetarian or vegan versions by skipping the bonito flakes or replacing them with dried shiitake mushrooms.

 This soup doesn’t use dashi, so it’s not traditional.
 Instead of dashi, we use vegetable broth, which we always have on hand.
-If you want to replace some or all of the vegetable broth with dashi to make it taste more traditional, go for it!
+If you want to replace some or all of the vegetable broth with dashi to make it more traditional, go for it!

 This is one of those soups that we crave when the weather is chilly.
 It’s perfect for January when everyone has just spent a month (or two) eating nothing but heavy foods and they want something a little different and lighter.